Fort Huachuca: History

-On 1 February 1954, Huachuca was reactivated after a seven-month shut-down following the Korean War.
+On 1 February 1954, Huachuca was reactivated after a seven-month shutdown following the Korean War.
 It was the beginning of a new era focused on electronic warfare.
 The army's Electronic Proving Ground opened in 1954, followed by the Army Security Agency Test and Evaluation Center in 1960, the Combat Surveillance and Target Acquisition Training Command in 1964, and the Electronic Warfare School in 1966.
-Also in 1966 the U.S. Army established the 1st Combat Support Training Brigade, whose mission was to train soldiers in the specialties of field wire and communication, telegraph communications (O5B wired and wireless), light tactical vehicle driving, wheeled vehicle maintenance, and food service and administration due to the expanding need for these skills in Vietnam.
+Also in 1966, the U.S. Army established the 1st Combat Support Training Brigade, whose mission was to train soldiers in the specialties of field wire and communication, telegraph communications, light tactical vehicle driving, wheeled vehicle maintenance, and food service and administration, due to the expanding need for these skills in Vietnam.

-In 1967, Fort Huachuca became the headquarters of the U.S. Army Strategic Communications Command, which became the U.S. Army Communications Command in 1973, and U.S. Army Information Systems Command in 1984.
+In 1967, Fort Huachuca became the headquarters of the U.S. Army Strategic Communications Command, which became the U.S. Army Communications Command in 1973 and U.S. Army Information Systems Command in 1984.
 It is now known as NETCOM after the army dropped the 9th Signal Command (Army) designation on 1 October 2011.
 NETCOM was realigned in 2014 as a subordinate command to United States Army Cyber Command from a direct reporting unit to the Headquarters, Department of the Army CIO/G6.

 Fort Huachuca was declared a National Historic Landmark in 1976 for its role in ending the Apache Wars, the last major military actions against Native Americans, and as the site of the Buffalo Soldiers.
 Fort Huachuca includes a cemetery known as the Fort Huachuca Post Cemetery.
 Some 3,800 veterans and family members are buried there.